NEW Sept. '13- To

 experience a unique

 experience nature, hands-on, at the Halberg Ecology Camp.
-The 2014 Camp dates are June 8th -
+The 2015 Camp dates

 Halberg Ecology Camp